Course offer in English

 - Integrated Building Design and Construction (Howest Bruges)

-- International Nursing Programme NEW (Howest Bruges)
+- Nursing Programme (Howest Bruges)

 - Migration and Refugees.
 English-taught semester Social Work NEW (Howest Bruges)